 Europe really does have a lot to offer and there are a lot of magical places to see.
-However, most travelers always head to the mainstream locations, like Amsterdam, Paris, London etc and many of them aren’t even aware that Europe has even more beautiful places that aren’t that famous (many people don’t even know they exist).
+However, most travelers always head to the mainstream locations, like Amsterdam, Paris, and London and many of them aren’t even aware that Europe has even more beautiful places that aren’t that famous (many people don’t even know they exist).
 And that’s why I wrote this article.
 To show you some of the best hidden gems in Europe you probably won’t find on the tourist map.

 10. Civita di Bagnoregio, Italy

 Civita di Bagnoregio is one of the most remote towns in Italy.
 This ancient small town managed to keep its identity and remain relatively isolated from the rest of the country throughout the years and visiting will make you feel like going back in time.
 Today, the town has only 14 permanent, year-round residents!
 The only way to reach the town is by taking a 30-minutes hike up to the hill.
 If you want to find out more about hidden gems in Italy, check out my article about places in Italy off the beaten track, this list of hidden gems in Spain and these secret places in France.

 9. Volendam, Netherlands